pothi/backup-wordpress/README.md

 - SSH access
 - mysqldump
 - tar
+- enough disk space to hold local backups

 ## What does each backup script do?

-- db-backup.sh can take database backup with --add-drop-table option.
+- [db-backup.sh](https://github.com/pothi/backup-wordpress/blob/master/db-backup.sh) can take database backup with --add-drop-table option.
-- files-no-uploads.sh can take files backups without uploads folder to reduce the overall size of the backup.
+- [files-no-uploads-backup.sh](https://github.com/pothi/backup-wordpress/blob/master/files-no-uploads-backup.sh) can take files backups without uploads folder to reduce the overall size of the backup.
 Ideal for nightly backups!
-- full-backup.sh can take full backup including database (that is named db.sql and is available at the WordPress core directory).
+- [full-backup.sh](https://github.com/pothi/backup-wordpress/blob/master/full-backup.sh) can take full backup including database (that is named db.sql and is available at the WordPress core directory).
 Ideal for a weekly routine!

 ## Where are the backups stored?